stanleygomes/nodevader/README.md

 # Nodevader

+A nodejs boilerplate.
 Come to the node side 🚀 🌑

 The main goal of **Nodevader** is to set patterns to be easily implemented on Nodejs projects.
 We want to make easy to quick start a Nodejs ambient with the basic resources every project could have.
 Check out the patterns we defined this document bellow.